braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/retargeting.md

 ![Action-based SMS campaign with the segmentation filter Sent keyword "Opt-in" to subscription group "Marketing SMS".][7]{: style="margin-top:10px;"}

 **Trigger by arbitrary keywords**<br>
 Note when triggering a message on an "Other" keyword response, you will have the opportunity to evaluate the keyword body on an exact text match.
-This match follows the same rules as noted above: Only the **exact, single-word message** will be processed (case _insensitive_).
+This match follows the same rules as noted: Only the **exact, single-word message** will be processed (case _insensitive_).
 A keyword sent of `Hello Braze!` would not match the criteria shown in the example below.
 ![Action-based SMS campaign with keyword category as "Other" where the message body is exactly "Hello" or "Hey".][8]{: style="margin-top:10px;"}

 **Template keywords**<br>